Art of Research

 - Tabbetha Dobbins, Ph.D., professor of physics and dean of the School of Graduate Studies

-- Lori Marshall, assistant vice president of University Relations
+- Lori Marshall, assistant vice president, University Communication

 - Mary Salvante, director and chief curator, Rowan University Art Gallery & Museum

-- Andrew Hottle, professor of art history and communication studies, Ric Edelman College of Communication & Creative Arts
+- Andrew Hottle, professor of art history and communication studies, Ric Edelman College of Communication, Humanities & Social Sciences

 Evaluation criteria

-Works were judged based on their artistic and scientific value.
+Works will be judged based on their artistic and scientific value.

 Where images may be displayed